Table of Content

 5. Injuries or Surgery

 You are more prone to experience a flare-up when your body is under stress or is ill.
 You can’t always avoid this trigger, of course.
-However, if you require surgery, make sure your doctor is aware of your history of gout.
+However, if you require surgery, ensure your doctor is aware of your history of gout.

 What are the best foods to eat when you have gout?